Iris Indoor Care: Light, Soil, Watering, and Division Timing

 • Firm rhizomes: press rhizome gently; it should feel firm, not mushy.

-• Flowering: expect blooms in the next bloom season; healthy plants produce flower stalks and full, colored blooms.
+• Flowering: expect blooms in the next bloom season.

 • Soil moisture: sensor or finger test should show top 1 inch dry between waterings in active growth.